ActivitiesEvents benefit our WPFA Scholarship Foundation

 August 6 – August 12, 2017 – Sequanota Lutheran Conference Center & Camp, Boswell, PA

 The Annual Picnic is one of the Association’s newest, fastest growing fraternal events.
-Hundreds, and even thousands, of our members and guests from across the country gather for a day of fraternal fellowship at Scenic View in Rockwood, PA.
+Hundreds, and even thousands, of our members and guests from across the country gather for a day of fraternal fellowship.

 Our first picnic was held on September 13, 2001 and has been an annual event since then.
 The success of this event has made this a fraternal gathering that all members, both juvenile and adult, and their guests can enjoy.
 This activity could not be a success without the dedicated volunteers who plan and prepare for this event.
 Our appreciation goes to these devoted members.